elcagrace/website/content/pages/visit.md

 We provide transportation by bus to and from [Sunday morning worship](resources.cgi#sunday-morning-worship).
-To schedule a ride, call transportation coordinator Bob Anderson at (402)&nbsp;432-3058 by 4:00&nbsp;PM the Friday before.
+To schedule a ride, call the office by noon on Fridays at (402)&nbsp;474-1505.
 Cancellations can be made by leaving a message at the same number by 8:00 Sunday morning.

 {include:interior_map}